-Nicole LaViolette, "Gender-Related Refugee Claims: Expanding the Scope of Canadian Guidelines", IJRL, Vol. 19 No.2, pp. 169-192.
+79 Nicole LaViolette, "Gender-Related Refugee Claims: Expanding the Scope of Canadian Guidelines", IJRL, Vol. 19 No.2, pp. 169-192.

-The US directives explicitly acknowledge the influence of the Canadian Guidelines: Immigration and Naturalization Service, Gender Guidelines - Considerations for Asylum Officers Adjudicating Asylum Claims from Women, 7 IJRL 700 (1995), at 702.
+80 The US directives explicitly acknowledge the influence of the Canadian Guidelines: Immigration and Naturalization Service, Gender Guidelines - Considerations for Asylum Officers Adjudicating Asylum Claims from Women, 7 IJRL 700 (1995), at 702.
 New rules relating to, among other things, spousal abuse were proposed in the United States: US, Asylum and Withholding Definitions, 65 Fed.
 Reg.
 76588 (2000) (to be codified at 8 C.F.R. § 208); cited in article by N. LaViolette.

-Australia, Commonwealth Department of Immigration and Multicultural Affairs, Refugee and Humanitarian Visa Applicants - Guidelines on Gender Issues for Decision-Makers (July 1996), Special Issue IJRL (1997) 195; cited in article by N. LaViolette.
+81 Australia, Commonwealth Department of Immigration and Multicultural Affairs, Refugee and Humanitarian Visa Applicants - Guidelines on Gender Issues for Decision-Makers (July 1996), Special Issue IJRL (1997) 195; cited in article by N. LaViolette.

 Other Chairperson's Guidelines that draw on ExCom Conclusions include Guideline 3 - Child Refugee Claimants: Procedural and Evidentiary Issues (30 September 1996).
-This Guideline also had influence on the US Guidelines, Guidelines for Children's Asylum Claims developed by the US Department of Justice, Immigration and Naturalization Service, 1998.83 ExCom Conclusions 47 and 59 are listed in the US Guidelines, with explanations, in a Section on international guidance.
+This Guideline also had influence on the US Guidelines, Guidelines for Children's Asylum Claims developed by the US Department of Justice, Immigration and Naturalization Service, 1998.84 ExCom Conclusions 47 and 59 are listed in the US Guidelines, with explanations, in a Section on international guidance.

-- 90. A third Guideline which shows the influence of the ExCom Conclusions is Guideline 8 Guideline on Procedures with Respect to Vulnerable Persons Appearing Before the Immigration and Refugee Board of Canada (December 2006). - 91.
-It is no surprise then, that in the light of the above the UNHCR Assistant High Commissioner, Ms. E. Feller in an address to the Canadian Immigration and Refugee Board, Refugee Protection Division National Training Seminar, Toronto, January 28 2008 should say: "[T]he Canadian system is one of the few UNHCR holds out as a model for other States to examine when they are establishing procedures [for determining refugee status].
+- 81. A third Guideline which shows the influence of the ExCom Conclusions is Guideline 8 Guideline on Procedures with Respect to Vulnerable Persons Appearing Before the Immigration and Refugee Board of Canada (December 2006). - 82.
+It is no surprise then, that in the light of the above that the UNHCR Assistant High Commissioner, Ms. E. Feller in an address to the Canadian Immigration and Refugee Board, Refugee Protection Division National Training Seminar, Toronto, January 28 2008 should say: "[T]he Canadian system is one of the few UNHCR holds out as a model for other States to examine when they are establishing procedures [for determining refugee status].
 Canada is also viewed world wide as a leader in the area of refugee status adjudication".

-3. Judicial Pronouncements84
+3. Judicial Pronouncements 85

-92. The Executive Committee Conclusions are seen as representing 'collective international expertise on refugee matters including legal expertise'85.
-As such, courts and tribunals in a range of jurisdictions use ExCom Conclusions, as soft law instruments, as persuasive and even authoritative sources on matters of policy, legal practice or interpretation.86
+- 83. The Executive Committee Conclusions are seen as representing 'collective international expertise on refugee matters including legal expertise' 86.
+As such, courts and tribunals in a range of jurisdictions use ExCom Conclusions, as soft law instruments, as persuasive and even authoritative sources on matters of policy, legal practice or interpretation.
+87 - 84.
+UNHCR places great value on the work of the judiciary in the area of international refugee protection.
+"The value of the judiciary in asylum procedures is not only linked to its independence but also to its role of setting precedent,

-Nathalia Berkowitz & Catriona Jarvis, Asylum Gender Guidelines (United Kingdom: Immigration Appellate Authority, 2000) [Asylum Gender Guidelines].
+82 Nathalia Berkowitz & Catriona Jarvis, Asylum Gender Guidelines (United Kingdom: Immigration Appellate Authority, 2000) [Asylum Gender Guidelines].
 In Mar.
 2004, the Home Office elaborated policy guidelines on gender issues for its caseworkers: Immigration and Nationality Directorate, Asylum policy Instructions: Gender Issues in the Asylum Claim.
 (Home Office: London, Mar.
 2004), online: Home Office 'Asylum Policy Instructions - Gender Issues in the Asylum Claim' [Home Office Guidelines]; see N. LaViolette, op. cit.